-- Coat 12 well muffin tin with cooking spray.
+- Preheat oven to 350°F and coat 12 well muffin tin with cooking spray.

 - Line the outside of each muffin tin with a strip of bacon.

-- Heat chicken broth in a microwave safe bowl or measuring cup for 60 seconds.
+- Heat the chicken broth in a microwave safe bowl or measuring cup for 60 seconds.

-- In a large mixing bowl, combine stuffing mix, carrot, celery, red onion, melted butter and heated chicken stock.
-Toss until all liquid has been absorbed by stuffing mix.
+- In a large mixing bowl, combine the stuffing mix, carrot, celery, red onion, melted butter and heated chicken stock.
+Toss until all liquid has been absorbed by the bread cubes.

-- Evenly divide stuffing mix to all 12 muffin wells.
+- Evenly divide the stuffing mixture to all 12 muffin wells.